seamplex/libreblackjack/players/05-no-bust/README.md

 > Difficulty: 05/100

-This directory shows how to play a “no-bust” strategy, i.e. not hitting any hand higher or equal to hard twelve with Libre Blackjack.
+This example shows how to play a “no-bust” strategy, i.e. not hitting any hand higher or equal to hard twelve with Libre Blackjack.
 The communication between the player and the back end is through standard input and output.
 The player reads from its standard input Libre Blackjack's commands and writes to its standard output the playing commands.
 In order to do this a FIFO (a.k.a. named pipe) is needed.
 So first, we create it (if it is not already created):

 ```terminal
 mkfifo fifo